-- A. To keep the rolls of Student Government; - B. To record on physical copies all the bills and resolutions of the Student Senate; - C. To preserve the same of all legislation signed by the Speaker of the Student Senate or Student Body President;
+- A. To keep the rolls of Student Government; - B. To record on physical copies all the bills and resolutions of the Student Senate; - C. To preserve the same of all legislation signed by the Speaker of the Student Senate or Student Body President; - D. To have custody of the acts, resolutions, records, and papers of the Student Senate, and to furnish a copy when requested; - E. To post all legislation, once it has been signed, on a webpage linked to by the Student Government website; - F. To post the Senate minutes, including the votes on all Senate proceedings;

-- D. To have custody of the acts, resolutions, records, and papers of the Student Senate, and to furnish a copy when requested; - E. To post all legislation, once it has been signed, on a webpage linked to by the Student Government website; - F. To post the Senate minutes, including the votes on all Senate proceedings; - G. To attend regularly scheduled senate leadership and LEAD team meetings; - H. To create, or designate deputy officers to create, a name placard for each member-elect of the Student Senate prior to the commencement of their first session.
-For Senators who have been appointed and confirmed, one shall be created before the general body meeting immediately following their appointment.
-Each placard shall include, but is not limited to, the Senator's title, preferred name, and preferred pronouns; - I. Annually, the Clerk, along with the Administrative and Financial Affairs Department, shall produce an annotated version of the Code of Student Governance that notes the history of amendments and relevant interpretations by the Elections and Disputes Commission. - J. To ensure that the concluding year's legislation, minutes, roll calls, and other business is archived in the Special Collections of Fenwick Library upon the completion of the Second Session.
+- G. To attend regularly scheduled Senate leadership and LEAD team meetings; - H. To create, or designate deputy officers to create, a name placard for each member-elect of the Student Senate prior to the commencement of their first session.
+For Senators who have been appointed and confirmed, one shall be created before the general body meeting immediately following their appointment; - I. Annually, the Clerk, along with the Administrative and Financial Affairs Department, shall produce an annotated version of the Code of Student Governance that notes the history of amendments and relevant interpretations by the Elections and Disputes Commission, and; - J. To ensure that the concluding year's legislation, minutes, roll calls, and other business is archived in the Special Collections of Fenwick Library upon the completion of the Second Session.